beloved123/CloudFlare-Worker-Blog/README.md

 # Use
 Paste workers.js into the Cloudflare worker panel
-# How to write an article
+# How to write a blog

 First create a Github project with a random name and then clone the project locally.